Food & General Items: Dana

 Broccoli

-TO AVOID WASTE; We have more than enough of: Peanut butter, Soy or Almond milk, Chia Seeds, Lentils, Canned tomatoes.
+TO AVOID WASTE, we have more than enough of: Maple syrup, Almond milk, Chia Seeds

 General/Dhamma Hall